-The complete lateral and vertical extent of a contamination plume is a prerequisite of the excavation remediation process.
+The complete lateral and vertical extent of a contamination plume is a prerequisite of the contaminated soil removal and remediation process.
 This information sets the boundaries for the dig area.
-The data comes to light from a series of subsurface investigations.
-For example, data from a Phase II Environmental Site Assessment can assist geologists in understanding subsurface conditions.
-However, additional site characterization may be a requirement in furtherance of a Phase II ESA report.
-In fact, a Phase II ESA report rarely provides enough data to fully define the extent of the plume.
+The data comes to light from a series of subsurface investigations, including but not limited to a Phase 2 Subsurface Investigation.
+In fact, a Phase I ESA or Phase II ESA report rarely provides enough data to fully define the extent of the soil contamination removal.
 Instead, it serves as a limiting investigation to determine if any contamination exists at all.
 Typically, additional site characterizations may be a requirement for remediation in furtherance of a Phase II ESA report.

-An excavation is any human-resulting cut, cavity, trench or depression into the ground surface by removal of earth material.
-Contaminated soil removal by excavation can resolve multiple issues at once.
-For instance, a subterranean garage proposal at a shallow soil contamination plume area is an efficient plot to clean-up and develop a lot at the same time.
-In fact, removing soil contamination from the subsurface eliminates the source of toxic substances underground can be a preventative measure to safeguard future occupants from carcinogen exposure.
+An excavation is any human-resulting cut, cavity, trench, or depression into the ground surface by removal of earth material.
+Contaminated soil removal can resolve multiple issues at once.
+For instance, a subterranean garage proposal within a shallow soil contamination plume is an efficient plot to clean-up and develop a property at the same time.
+In fact, removing soil contamination from the subsurface eliminates the source of toxic substances.
+And this accomplishment is a preventative measure to safeguarding future occupants from carcinogen exposure.
 For instance, an in-place leaking underground storage tank (UST) abandonment project during the excavation of a subterranean garage removes potential chemicals of concern as well.

-Groundwater contamination is not subject to remediation using excavation methods.
-In fact, the results of the prior environmental site assessments should provide insight as to whether groundwater contamination exists or not.
+Soil contamination removal methods are not a viable option for groundwater contamination remediation.
+The results of prior environmental site assessments likely provide insight as to whether groundwater contamination exists or not.
 Additionally, site-specific groundwater depths are likely to be reported to regulatory agencies.
 Moreover, when contaminated soil removal projects encounter the groundwater table, local health departments generally require additional permits.
-Consequently, additional mitigation measures (and costs) will be a requirement.
-For example: groundwater pumping and treatment; slurry-walling the contamination area, and groundwater sampling, and more.
+Consequently, additional mitigation measures (and costs) will be necessary.
+For example, groundwater pumping and treatment; slurry-walling of the contamination area, groundwater sampling, and more.

-Equally important to the excavation work, is the confirmation sampling.
-During the excavation, additional confirmation soil sample collection is necessary to verify the completion of source removal.
+Equally important to the soil contamination removal work is the confirmation sampling.
+During the excavation, additional confirmation soil sampling is necessary to verify the completion of source removal.
 This is a mandatory step in the remedial action process.
 And in most cases, a regulatory agency will ask to review the results of confirmation sample laboratory data.
 For instance, when dealing with leaking septic tanks, base soil and groundwater sampling are required immediately upon tank extraction.

 Building & Grading Department Regulations

 In any contaminated soil removal project, the on-site field personnel must have the appropriate hazardous waste operations certifications.
-And soil contamination spoil transportation require special licensing.
-Similarly, all disposal centers require government registration and documentation.
-And there is a professional requirement for geotechnical engineers to test and certify the proper compaction of back-filling materials.
+And soil contamination spoil transportation also requires special licensing.
+Similarly, all disposal centers require government registration and generator documentation.
+Additionally, there is a professional requirement for geotechnical engineers to test and certify the proper compaction of the back-filling materials.

-The final stages of contaminated soil excavation include the legal transfer and disposal and treatment of the spoils.
+The final stages of contaminated soil excavation include the legal transfer, disposal, and treatment of the spoils.
 As a result, there is a requirement to document the generation of the spoils through an EPA Identification code.
-Additionally, a waste transportation manifest and disposal profile is a requirement for site closure.
+Additionally, a waste transportation manifest and disposal profile are necessary for site closure.